RameshAditya/i-love-xkcd/README.md

-# i-love-xkcd
+# I :heart: XKCD

-## An application that shares XKCD comics with friends daily.
+## A Slack App that shares an XKCD Comic upon request from a user on the channel